Volga Military District: Formations and units in the late 1980s

+In total, in 1990, in addition to about 90 thousand military personnel, there were still 400 tanks, 700 armored combat vehicles, 200 guns, mortars and MLRS, 200 combat and transport helicopters, including those under repair and storage.

 The district's air forces included the Orenburg Higher Military Aviation School of Pilots and the Saratov Higher Military Aviation School of Pilots.

 In 1989 the district was merged with the Ural Military District to become the Volga–Ural Military District (PURVO).
 It was split in 1992 and then the two districts were merged again in 2001.